minimaxir/gemimg/README.md

 - gemimg is intended to be bespoke and very tightly scoped. **Support for other image generation APIs and/or endpoints will not be supported**, unless they follow the identical APIs (i.e. a hypothetical `gemini-3-flash-image`).
 As this repository is designed to be future-proof, there likely will not be many updates other than compatability fixes.
 - gemimg intentionally does not support true multiturn conversations within a single thread as a) the technical lift for doing so would no longer make this package lightweight and b) it is unclear if it's actually better for the typical use cases.
+- Do not question my example image prompts.
+I assure you, there is a specific reason or test for every model input and prompt engineering trick.
+There is a method to my madness, although in this case it may be more madness than method.

 ## Roadmap